MENU

 Recommended

-These are the kind of shoe that you want.
-Full foot protection, thick soles, high traction, very flexible, and they will fit into the toe cup of your fins.
+These are the kind of shoes that you want.
+They have complete foot protection, thick soles, high traction, and are very flexible, and they will fit into the toe cup of your fins.

-When deciding whether to get a skin or a wetsuit, consider if you get cold easily (a wet suit is thicker and warmer) and where else you might have a need for it later: the Bahamas, or off the coast of Oregon?
+When deciding whether to get a skin or a wetsuit, consider if you get cold easily (a wet suit is thicker and warmer) and where else you might need it later: the Bahamas or off the coast of Oregon?
 Snorkelers cannot rent from the dive shop.
-If you do not bring a wet suit or skin you will regret it.
+You will regret it if you do not bring a wet suit or skin.

-We first learned about this incredible deal from a guest, and have been recommending it to our guests for well over ten years.
-The price has varied between $26 and $32 for all of that time.
-We have purchased these ourselves for personal use and for our guides, and they last for many years before they start to develop holes.
+We first learned about this incredible deal from a guest and have been recommending it to our guests for well over ten years.
+The price has varied between $26 and $32 for that time.
+We have purchased these for personal use and guides, and they last for many years before they develop holes.

-This full body, front zip, lycra skin is quite thin.
-If you are visiting our island in the early season (November – February), it might not be enough warmth for you if you get cold easily.
-Those visiting the island in March – May can be assured that this skin will provide plenty of warmth for long snorkels.
-(Although the temperature of the ocean remains close to constant year-round, the air temperature and wind chill play a significant role in how cold you feel on a long snorkel.)
+This full body, front zip, lycra skin is relatively thin.
+If you visit our island in the early season (November–February), it might not be enough warmth if you get cold easily.
+Those visiting the island in March–May can be assured that this skin will provide plenty of warmth for long snorkels.
+Although the ocean’s temperature remains constant year-round, the air temperature and wind chill play a significant role in how cold you feel on a long snorkel.
+Here is our recommended dive skin.

-If the Superman suit is just not your style, or if you are on on Belize Adventure Week and need a rash guard top, you can order this kind of gear at Northwest River Supply.
+If the Superman suit is not your style or you need a rash guard top, you can order this gear at Northwest River Supply.
 Here are some examples of their men’s and women’s water clothing, but they have many other options on their site.
-These rash guards (aka hydroskins) will be slightly warmer than the dive skin, above.
-The disadvantage of a two piece suit over the one piece suit above is that stinging creatures (which are tiny) may get to your skin in-between the gap.
-We do not experience stinging creatures every week, or even every month, but we do experience them several times each season.
-If you are on the inland part of the Belize Adventure Week you will want a rash guard top for the rivers and caves, it would be inconvenient to wear a full body suit in those situations.
+These rash guards (hydro skins) will be slightly warmer than the dive skin above.
+The disadvantage of a two-piece suit over the one-piece suit above is that stinging creatures (which are tiny) may get to your skin in between the gap.
+We do not experience stinging creatures every week or month, but we experience them several times each season.

 Short Sleeve Rash Guard